LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 Throughout this document, we use a path notation to refer to property names.
 For example, the name of the `defaultPrettyPrint` property in the preceding example would be `fhirServer/core/defaultPrettyPrint`.

 ## 3.3 Tenant-specific configuration properties
-The FHIR server supports certain multi-tenant features.
+The IBM FHIR server supports certain multi-tenant features.
 One such feature is the ability to set certain configuration properties on a per-tenant basis.

 In general, the configuration properties for a particular tenant are stored in the `<WLP_HOME>/usr/servers/fhir-server/config/<tenant-id>/fhir-server-config.json` file, where `<tenant-id>` refers to the tenant's “short name” or tenant id.